anthonybanion/DevCourses/fullstack/diploma/frontend/html/README.md

-# 🎮 HTML Levels: Rank Up!
+# 🎮 HTML Exercises Guide

 Welcome to this repository, where you'll find a series of practical HTML exercises designed to reinforce the concepts learned in class.
 The exercises are organized by difficulty levels, each with its own instructions and solution, so you can practice and improve your web development skills.